VladimirMarkelov/clui/README.md

 * Label
 * Button
 * EditFiled
-* ComboBox
 * ListBox
-* TextScroll: simple control to display scrolling text (e.g, for tail output)
 * ProgressBar
 * Frame
 * CheckBox
+* Radio
-* Radio: RadioGroup
+* RadioGroup

 Built-in theme support.
 Now it is very basic: no way to load any theme from file, only one predefined theme

-A set of global hotkeys.
-Windows version has more features and hotkeys - it is current limitation of 'termbox' library: https://github.com/VladimirMarkelov/termbox-go
+A set of global hotkeys

 ## Screenshots
-The screencast of demo included in the library:
+The screencast of demo (based on custom termbox-go Window build) included in the library:

 <img src="./demos/demo.gif" alt="Library Demo">